nsweeting/shopify/README.md

 ## Testing

-For testing a mock adapter can be configured to use fixture yaml files instead of doing real requests.
+For testing a mock adapter can be configured to use fixture json files instead of doing real requests.

 Lets say you have a test config file in `your_project/config/test.exs` and tests in `your_project/test` you could use this configuration: